Guam: Pacific migration to Guam

-The Compacts of Free Association between the United States, the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau accords the former entities of the Trust Territory of the Pacific Islands a political status of "free association" with the United States.
-The Compacts give citizens of these island nations generally no restrictions to reside in the United States, and its territories.
+The Compacts of Free Association (COFA) between the United States, the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau accords the former entities of the Trust Territory of the Pacific Islands a political status of "free association" with the United States.
+The Compacts generally allow citizens of these island nations to reside in the 50 United States, and in US territories.
 Many people from other Pacific islands were attracted to Guam due to its proximity, environmental, and cultural familiarity.

-Over the years, it has been claimed by some in Guam that the territory has had to bear the brunt of this agreement, in the form of public assistance programs and public education for migrants from the regions involved.
-It has been argued that the federal government should compensate the states and territories affected by this type of migration.
-Over the years, Congress has appropriated "Compact Impact" aid to Guam, the Northern Mariana Islands, and Hawaii.
-Eventually this appropriation was written into each renewed Compact.
-Some, however, continue to claim the compensation is not enough, or that the distribution of actual compensation received is significantly disproportionate.
+Due to the impact of increased utilization of public assistance programs due to immigration, aid has been provided to the nations receiving immigrants.
+In 2003, the amended COFA was enacted, which provided 30 million dollars annually to Guam, Hawaii, American Samoa and the Northern Mariana Islands, as well as to forgive 157 million dollars of Guam's debt to the federal government to offset money already spent on public assistance programs.
+In 2024, the COFA was amended again to renew aid the freely associated nations as well as Guam and other U.S. Pacific territories.